julioarhernandez/purevanity/src/_includes/service-pages/radiesse-bbl.md

 </p>

 <h3 class="services-details-two__title-2">
-   Alternatives to Radiesse Brazilian Butt Lift
+   Alternatives to Radiesse® Brazilian Butt Lift
 </h3>
 <p class="services-details-two__text-2">
-   While Radiesse is a popular choice for non-surgical buttock enhancement, there are other alternatives you might consider.
-Sculptra injections provide another filler-based option, while surgical Brazilian Butt Lifts offer more dramatic results but involve more downtime and higher risks.
+   While Radiesse® is a popular choice for non-surgical buttock enhancement, there are other alternatives you might consider.
+Sculptra®  injections provide another filler-based option, while surgical Brazilian Butt Lifts offer more dramatic results but involve more downtime and higher risks.
 </p>
 <p class="services-details-two__text-2">
    Consulting with a qualified provider will help you determine the best option based on your aesthetic goals.